AIoT-MLSys-Lab/AIoT-Survey/README.md

 * BLE Can See: A Reinforcement Learning Approach for RF-based Indoor Occupancy Detection, IPSN 21 [[Paper]](https://www.cs.virginia.edu/~bjc8c/papers/billah21blecansee.pdf)
 * Group-In: Group Inference from Wireless Traces of Mobile Devices, IPSN 20 [[Paper]](https://arxiv.org/pdf/2005.12848.pdf)
 * Nationwide Deployment and Operation of a Virtual Arrival Detection System in the Wild, SIGCOMM 21 [[Paper]](https://conferences.sigcomm.org/sigcomm/2021/files/papers/3452296.3472911.pdf) (NO ML)
+* From Conception to Retirement: a Lifetime Story of a 3-Year-Old Wireless Beacon System in the Wild, NSDI 21 [[Paper]](https://www.usenix.org/system/files/nsdi21-ding.pdf) (NO ML)

 ### Earables
 * Sensing with Earables: A Systematic Literature Review and Taxonomy of Phenomena, UbiComp 22 [[Paper]](https://dl.acm.org/doi/abs/10.1145/3550314)